 What Can I Do with a Degree in Environmental Biology?

-As an environmental biologist, your work will be to preserve and restore the environment by identifying problems related to pollution, habitat destruction or other environmental problems and providing solutions.
-You will interpret data from observations of air, water and soil to determine ways to protect and restore environments.
+A degree in environmental biology can equip you to perform tasks, such as interpreting data from observations of air, water and soil to determine ways to protect and restore environments.
 In addition, you will work to limit and reduce environmental hazards that can impact public health or disrupt ecosystems.

 Work might include observing waste disposal sites, monitoring the population of an endangered species or identifying a water contamination source.
 You may be asked to write and interpret an Environmental Impact Statement (EIS); these reports describe and explain likely environmental changes brought on by human development.

 How Does This Field Differ from Ecology?

 Environmental biologists study how to preserve, protect and restore naturally occurring ecosystems and human-managed environments.
 These can include natural habitats, urban environments, agricultural regions and scenic landscapes.
 Focus is on the impact human activity has on existing environments.

 Ecologists, on the other hand, do research into the relationships existing within an ecosystem's biotic community and also take into account its abiotic elements.
 Their primary concern is with the natural dynamics between an ecosystem's various members.
 As an environmental biologist, you'll frequently apply knowledge from ecology to accomplish your tasks.